 As a participatory project, Open Forest is premised upon direct public engagement, offering several entryways into and levels of participation with the work: exploring various forests and data through engagements with interactive installations and artifacts, joining hybrid cyber-physical forest walks, and co-creating new forest data-sets and stories.

 Open Forest is distributed across different locations:

-In Australia, the creative work and research are situated in Melbourne (AU) where it is facilitated by designers and researchers from RMIT University, focusing specifically on open and alternative data generated within local urban forests.
-The first activities include the co-creatively developed More-than-Human Dérive, which engages people in playful ways of sensing and listening to perspectives of diverse forests.
+In Australia, the creative work and research are situated in Melbourne where they are facilitated by designers and researchers from RMIT University, focusing specifically on open and alternative data generated within urban forests.
+The RMIT group have co-creatively developed the Feral Map, which was launched as part of their shapeshifting More-than-Human Dérive portal engaging people in playful ways of sensing and listening to perspectives of diverse forests.

 Inspired by the Situationist International’s artistic strategies, the portal invites people to ‘drift’ and “drop their relations, their work and leisure activities, and all their other usual motives for movement and action, and let themselves be drawn by the attractions of the terrain and the encounters they find there” (Guy Debord).
 More-than-Human Dérive proposes that, through drifting, we might augment sensing and knowing what surrounds us to include more-than-human stories, ‘voices’, and perspectives by exploring new ways of mapping with expanded, multisensory ideas of data.